jleung51/breadcrumb-android/README.md

 Follow [these instructions](https://firebase.google.com/docs/database/android/start?authuser=0) to create a Firebase Realtime Database, using your newly changed package name.

 Credentials will be generated for you and downloaded as the file `google-services.json`.
-Place this file in the project root directory.
+Place this file in the project directory, under `app/app/`.
 If you do not have this file:
 * Navigate to the project in the Firebase console
 * Click the Gear icon in the sidebar and select _Project Settings_
 * Under the _Your Apps_ section, download the `google-services.json` file